zbr17/ShowUI/README.md

 See [Computer Use OOTB](https://github.com/showlab/computer_use_ootb?tab=readme-ov-file) for using ShowUI to control your PC.

 https://github.com/user-attachments/assets/f50b7611-2350-4712-af9e-3d31e30020ee

+## 🕹️ UI-Guided Token Selection
+Try `test.ipynb`, which also seamless support for Qwen2VL models.

 ## ⭐ Quick Start
 See [Quick Start](QUICK_START.md) for model usage.